-My Rhubarb patch is always one of the first edibles of Spring at Brown Barn's northern Wisconsin farm.
+My Rhubarb patch is always one of the first edibles each year at Brown Barn's Wisconsin farm.
 Thick knobs of green leaves sprout in the cool Spring weather, quickly unfurling prehistoric looking giant leaves on long, tart, red stems.

 The farm patch was already established when we purchased the farm over twenty years ago.
 Rhubarb stems can range from brilliant red to a greenish-red.
 We grow several varieties at the farm, my favorite are the bright red.
 A well established patch can live for generations!